 There’s an adjacent planetarium but we didn’t realize you needed separate tickets and wound up skipping it.
 We mostly saw families with younger kids headed that way.

-Tip: The observatory is one of those places where everyone is taking the same photos (in front of the clock, on the Prime Meridien line), but have patience and you’ll get the shot you want.
+Tip: The observatory is one of those places where everyone is taking the same photos (in front of the clock, on the Prime Meridian line), but have patience and you’ll get the shot you want.

 Greenwich Park is a lovely park with plenty of room for picnicking, flying a kite or kicking a ball around (though the grass was very brown when were there because of a U.K. heat wave) and it has a nice playground with a huge sand play area.